ska-telescope/developer.skatelescope.org/src/tools/software-package-release-procedure.rst

   - project: 'ska-telescope/templates-repository'
     file: 'gitlab-ci/includes/rpm.gitlab-ci.yml'

 And this will add both jobs to your pipeline.
-The build job will package all RPM packages under src/ folders that contain a CMakeLists.txt file and save them on the gitlab artefacts under the folder build/rpm.
+The build job will package all RPM packages using the CMakeLists.txt file and save them on the gitlab artefacts under the folder build/rpm by default.
 The publish job that only runs on Tagged Commits will publish the RPM packages present on the gitlab artefact build/rpm folder to CAR.

 The cmake command can also be customized.
 The environment variable *ADDITIONAL_CMAKE_PARAMS* can be set and is passed to cmake during packaging.